redis-developer/trackerNgin/readme.md

 8. Logout
 	1. Clear all stored credentials

 ## For Nomal users

 - ![Interface for  User](https://locatorservices.ngintec.com/ss/user.png)

 1. No login is required

 2. They choose the service from list
-	- The list is obtained using redisearch idx:trackerlist
+	- The list is obtained using Redis Search idx:trackerlist

 	```
 	trackerList_idx.search("@isTracker:True  @exposed:True")